 Referrer incentive: do I really want this?

-- My friends will love this product/service.
+- My friends will love this product/service

-Social risk: how concerned am I that this will be received negatively?
+Social risk: will this be received negatively?

 - My friends will see this as self-serving and I don’t want to be seen as profiting from them

-- I won’t look cool sharing this … and I want to look cool.
+- I won’t look cool sharing this

-- I’m worried this will make me look like a spammer.
+- I’m worried this will make me look like a spammer

 - I don’t want to be judged as the cheapskate “special offer” person.

-- The attraction of refer-a-friend-programmes is not only financial; they tap into a much deeper human need for social recognition and belonging.
+- The attraction of refer-a-friend-programmes is not only financial; they tap into a much deeper human need for social recognition and belonging

 Remember: more than benefits, more than features, we are driven to become a member in good standing of the tribe.